 Every annual conference session celebrates the achievements and the service of people.
 Here are some of the names and faces of honor at the 2020 Virtual Michigan Annual Conference.

 Monday’s agenda for the 2020 Michigan Annual Conference included a series of voices sharing lessons and reports with invitations, challenges, and encouragement.

 Conference leaders join in celebrating the faithful service of Anne Soles and John Wharton, who served together as Lay Leaders of The Michigan Conference since 2016.

 “We bicycle forward.
 Nothing is standing still,” says Michigan Lay Leader Anne Soles.
 She surveys the changes taking place in the church and the nation.

 The church, says Lay Leader Anne Soles, must make an intentional search for those “not there” as churches use electronic outreach during the pandemic.
 What other tools must we use?

 The Michigan Conference Board of Laity met and Lay Leader Anne Soles described it as bittersweet.
 “Bitter that we talk of uncertainty.
-Sweet in the pulse of new ideas for the pews.”
+Sweet in the pulse of new ideas for… Continue Reading Living in bittersweet days

 The Michigan Conference Lay Leader reflects on the life of trees and the life of churches.
 She encourages congregations in transition to consider The New Beginnings program.